 Life can be challenging and to the extent it is often difficult to see a way forward.
 Perhaps you feel that something is not working in your world, or that you 'should' be happy, but cannot quite work out why you are not.
 Or maybe you find yourself repeating the same old behaviours' and wondering how you managed to get to this point again

-Counselling can therefore be a very powerful experience in helping you to identify, come to terms with, change or heal a situation hence finding the right counsellor whom you feel able to work with is essential and an important part of the process.
-I consider myself open, sincere and approachable believing these to be key attributes to any therapeutic relationship but I also understand that approaching someone unknown to you to talk about what may be very personal, difficult and often complex concerns could feel quite daunting.
-Given this I strive to maintain an empathic, safe and non-judgemental relationship within a professional and confidential environment from where you might feel able to explore your struggles and gain more control over your life.
+Counselling can be a very powerful experience in helping you to identify, come to terms with, change or heal a situation, hence finding the right counsellor is essential and an important part of the process.
+I consider myself open, sincere and approachable believing these to be key attributes to any therapeutic relationship but I also understand that approaching someone unknown to you to talk about what may be very personal, difficult, and often complex concerns could feel quite daunting.
+As such, I strive to maintain an empathic, safe and non-judgemental relationship within a professional and confidential environment, from where you may feel able to explore your struggles and gain more control over your life.

 I work within a recognized code of ethics (BACP) from discreet premises accessible to individuals and couples within the Northwest of England, North Wales and surrounding catchment areas.
 If you feel counselling might be for you and wish to find out more about me, or if you have a more general query about counselling, please feel free to make contact.
 I have EAP experience and welcome referrals including those from Insurance providers, G.P's, Occupational Health, Human Resources, Business' and Charities.

-**FREE PARKING** is available directly outside the premises [for 'up to' 1 hour only] and is entirely at your own risk should you choose to avail yourself.
-Both the main market car park (providing free parking after 3pm) and Chester City main bus station are a short 3 minute walk away
+**FREE PARKING** is available directly outside the premises [for 'up to' 1 hour only] and is entirely at your own risk, should you choose to avail yourself.
+The market car park is a short 3-4 minutes walk away, and the main Chester bus station is approximately a 10 x minute walk away.

 The following link provides further information on all other local parking facilities. http://en.parkopedia.co.uk/parking/chester/ Further information and directions available on request